apache/druid/docs/querying/sql-data-types.md

 [multi-value string dimensions](multi-value-dimensions.md) will be reported in SQL as `VARCHAR` typed, and can be syntactically used like any other VARCHAR.
 Regular string functions that refer to multi-value string dimensions will be applied to all values for each row individually.
-Multi-value string dimensions can also be treated as arrays via special [multi-value string functions](sql-multivalue-string-functions.md), which can perform powerful array-aware operations.
+Multi-value string dimensions can also be treated as arrays via special [multi-value string functions](sql-multivalue-string-functions.md), which can perform powerful array-aware operations, but retain their `VARCHAR` typing and behavior.

 Grouping by a multi-value expression will observe the native Druid multi-value aggregation behavior, which is similar to the `UNNEST` functionality available in some other SQL dialects.
 Refer to the documentation on